TV Rights Trial Of PSG Chief Al-Khelaifi And Ex-FIFA Official Valcke Opens - UrduPoint

 So Valcke must now justify having "kept for himself" advantages "which should have gone to FIFA".

-Al-Khelaifi, who as president of this year's beaten Champions League finalists PSG is one of the most influential men in world football, faces a charge of "inciting Valcke to commit aggravated criminal mismanagement", for which he could also face five years in prison.
+Al-Khelaifi, who as president of this year's beaten Champions League finalists PSG is one of the most influential men in world football, faces a charge of "inciting Valcke to commit aggravated criminal mismanagement".

 "The major part of this file does not concern our client," Khelaifi's lawyers have told AFP, describing the charges against him as "clearly artificial".